CmdrVasquess/bcplus/README.md

 Goal reached: Know Go language and have an overview of what pure HTML/CSS/JS can do!
 Web frontend definitley needs better structure.
-Reworking the thing is still a Work in (slow) Progress…
+Reworking the thing is currently not in progress…

 --------------------